acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 Real-time robotics represents a unique intersection of digital computing and physical systems, where timing is as crucial as logical correctness.
 Unlike traditional software systems that prioritize overall throughput or average performance, robotics systems must guarantee consistent timing to interact safely and effectively with the physical world.

-This document provides a comprehensive exploration of the systems engineering principles that enable deterministic, real-time performance on resource-constrained platforms like the Raspberry Pi.
+This document provides a comprehensive exploration of the systems engineering principles that enable deterministic, real-time performance on resource-constrained platforms like the Raspberry Pi 5.
 We'll move systematically from fundamental concepts to advanced optimizations, with a focus on practical implementation.

+To optimize our robotics platform, we'll employ several key strategies:

+1. **Real-time kernel configuration** to minimize scheduling latency
+2. **Memory optimization techniques** including RAM disks, huge pages, and kernel parameter tuning
+3. **CPU isolation and affinity** to dedicate cores to critical tasks
+4. **ROS2 middleware optimization** using CycloneDDS and shared memory transport
+5. **Container-based deployment** with proper resource allocation and privileges

 The principles covered here form the foundation for all subsequent modules in this curriculum.
 By establishing a solid understanding of real-time systems engineering, you'll be prepared to implement and optimize the specialized components that make up a complete robotics system, from computer vision to motor control.